Friday? – or it could have been as early as Tuesday sunset?

-Which ever day you chose for Jesus’ death by crucifixion the evening before was His last Passover meal with His disciples followed by six trials which lasted through the night into the following day which was the crucifixion day.
+Whichever day you chose for Jesus’ death by crucifixion the evening before was His last Passover meal with His disciples followed by six trials which lasted through the night into the following day which was the crucifixion day.
 Passover was always celebrated on the 15th of Nisan using the Jewish calendar which starts at sunset.

 One Jewish Pastor said Passover Sabbath started Wednesday sunset.
 The Passover lamb had to be inspected for Four days and if Jesus died on Friday that would make it 6 days.

-Commentators say Jesus Death could be as early as Wednesday because the year Jesus died there was a special or high Sabbath one or two days before the normal weekly Sabbath.
+Some commentators say Jesus Death could have been as early as Tuesday or Wednesday sunset because the year Jesus died there was a special or high Sabbath one or two days before the normal weekly Sabbath.